-The association of the verb le’haid, denoting the summoning of witnesses - and, in rabbinic corpora, also their testimony - with the power of witnesses to impose a sworn obligation, is not a distant biblical legacy, but a use that is very much alive also in the post-Biblical period, common in the New Testament (here with regards to the Greek verb marturomai) and is still present in the language of the rabbis.
-Based on this use, as well as an important parallel that I reveal from the Gospel according to Mathew, I propose that the forewarning was designed as a kind of swearing-in of the defendant by the witnesses, with the witnesses adjuring the defendant to bear the punishment prescribed for his or her deeds.
-This understanding of the forewarning by the witnesses as an act of imposing an oath settles both the highly literal adherence that the rabbis attach to the forewarning, as well as the requirement that the defendant respond to the witnesses and verbally accept the punishment that is set for the offence.
+The association of the verb leha’id, denoting the summoning of witnesses – and, in rabbinic texts, also their testimony – with the power of witnesses to impose a sworn obligation, is not a distant biblical legacy, but a usage that is very much alive also in the post-biblical period, common in the New Testament (with regards to the Greek verb marturomai), and present in the language of the rabbis.
+Based on this usage, as well as an important parallel that I reveal in the Gospel of Matthew, I propose that the forewarning was intended as a kind of “swearing in” of the defendant by the witnesses, with the witnesses adjuring the defendant to bear the punishment prescribed for his or her deeds.
+This understanding of the forewarning by the witnesses as an act of imposing an oath helps to explain the highly literal adherence to the forewarning requirement that the rabbis demand, as well as the requirement that the defendant respond to the witnesses and verbally accept the punishment that is set for the offense.

-In sum, according to the analysis I propose the restrictions imposed by the rabbis on admissible and valid testimony are not arbitrary; they focus the two aspects that found the power of the witnesses to charge and convict the defendant: (1) the requirement that the witnesses testify as a unified group, thereby representing the community's political power, and (2) the requirement that the defendant will be forewarned and thus put under oath to bear the punishment.
-This analysis shows that the tannaitic rules of testimony are designed to construct witnesses as an independent authoritative body, which is not merely instrumental to the authority of the judges.
-In light of this conclusion, in Chapter Five I move to discuss the relationship between the witnesses and the judges in tannaitic thought, in light of similar discussions that were conducted in scholarship regarding other ancient legal regimes of the region.
-I draw attention to the neglected fact that the Hebrew language shares with other languages of the ancient world a surprising trait: the use of a single term (in Hebrew: ‘ed) to denote what from a modern perspective are two different meanings: both a witness and a judge.
-This phenomenon was so far believed to be as a rare lingual use, insignificant from the point of view of legal theory, because researchers have failed to notice its broad scope which crosses geographical, cultural and linguistic boundaries in the ancient world.
-I propose that instead of explaining this use as depended on local etymological processes that vary between different languages, its commonality should be viewed as a profound indication of a different legal conception of the role of witnesses, shared by different cultures and languages in the ancient world.
-According to this view, decision-making powers in the legal process, which we would normally attribute to judges, belong to witnesses to a large extent.
+In sum, according to the analysis I propose, the restrictions imposed by the rabbis on admissible and valid testimony are not arbitrary.
+Rather, they deal with two aspects of establishing the power of witnesses to charge and convict a defendant: (1) the requirement that the witnesses testify as a unified group, thereby representing the community’s political power; and (2) the requirement that the defendant be forewarned and thus put under oath to bear the punishment.
+This analysis shows that the tannaitic rules of testimony were designed to establish witnesses as an independent authoritative body, not merely instrumental to the authority of the judges.
+In light of this conclusion, in the fifth chapter I discuss the relationship between witnesses and judges in tannaitic thought, taking into account similar scholarly discussions regarding other ancient legal regimes of the region.
+I draw attention to the fact that the Hebrew language shares with other languages of the ancient world a surprising feature: the use of a single term (in Hebrew: ‘ed) to denote what are, from a modern perspective, two different meanings: witness and judge.
+This phenomenon was previously thought to be a rare linguistic usage, insignificant from the point of view of legal theory, because scholars failed to notice its broad scope, which crosses geographical, cultural, and linguistic boundaries in the ancient world.
+I propose that, instead of explaining this usage as dependent on local etymological developments which vary between different languages, its commonality should be viewed as a profound indication of a different legal conception of the role of witnesses, shared by different cultures and languages in the ancient world.
+According to this view, decision-making powers in the legal process, which we would normally attribute to judges, belonged, to a large extent, to witnesses as well.

-The conclusion of this analysis is that the basic scheme of the legal process, including the triangular format of the litigants, witnesses, and judges, often presumed to be a stable structure that has existed since the dawn of history, has in fact undergone important conceptual developments that have not yet received the scholarly attention they deserve.
-My work calls for future research that will deepen these ideas and describe the processes in which the concept of witnesses evolved, moving from its original meaning in the ancient world, as related to power and authority, to the instrumental probative sense it gained in modern legal thought.
+The conclusion of this analysis is that the basic structure of the legal process as including the triangular formation of litigants, witnesses, and judges – a structure often presumed to have existed consistently since the dawn of history – has in fact undergone important conceptual developments, which have not previously received the scholarly attention they deserve.
+This study calls for future research that will further deepen these ideas and describe the processes by which the concept of witnesses evolved, moving from its original meaning in the ancient world, as related to power and authority, to the instrumental probative sense it acquired in modern legal thought.